docknetwork/api-docs/source/index.html.md

 Once your Verifiable Credential (VCDM credential) has been signed, you can verify it with the verify method.
 The verify method takes an object of arguments and is optional.

 Also, when your Verifiable Presentation (presentation JSON-LD object) has been signed, you can verify it with the verify method.

-Please note that the verification is an async process that returns an object when the promise resolves.
-This object contains separate results for the verification processes of the included Verifiable Credentials and the overall Verifiable Presentation.

 > Body parameter